 PARENTING LESSON 1: IT’S TRUE, TIME FLIES

 My emotions seem to be out of whack these days.
-Two weeks after this little cuddle bug came out when reality started to kick in.
+Two weeks after this little cuddle bug came out, when reality started to kick in.
 A gush of sentimental feeling drowned my veins when I saw her all curled up and sound asleep beside her brother.

 It’s 1:15 in the morning and this question has kept me awake: Where did all the time go?

 It was like last year when basketball was the only thing I cared about.
-Then I finished college, went to work, got married, have our first child, and now the second.
+Then I finished college, went to work, got married, had our first child, and now the second.
 Two decades went by in a snap.

 Did my daughter bring the time stone?
 Everything seems to be in fast-forward since she arrived.
 As I shifted my focus from her to Joab, it hit me: My son isn’t a baby anymore!

 I fired up Google Photos and reminisced on how this pumpkin grew up so fast.
 Is this kid the baby in the picture?
 Oh, how I miss those toothless smiles…

 Everyone whoever told you that time flies, and you didn’t believe them… you should have…Andrew Linder, allprodad.com